Boschio/Flixster-app/README.md

 The following **additional** features are implemented:

+- [x] Securely storing my API key using a BuildConfig file
 - [x] Added dialog modal when a movie is clicked, allowing you to view the title, release date and full overview (including text that did not fit on main screen)

 ## Video Walkthrough